dask/dask-blog/_posts/2019-07-02-very-large-svds.md

 Again, on a DGX2, from data loading to SVD we are running in time less than it would take to make a cup of tea.
 However, the data loading can be accelerated.
-From GCS we are reading into host memory, uncompressing the zarr bits, then moving the data from host memory to device memory.
+From GCS we are reading into data into the main memory of the machine (host memory), uncompressing the zarr bits, then moving the data from host memory to the GPU (device memory).
+Passing data back and forth between host and device memory can significantly decrease performance.
+Reading directly into the GPU, bypassing host memory, would improve the overall pipeline.
-This is be improved if we cut out the host entirely and read directly into the GPU.

 And so we come back to a common lesson of high performance computing: